 This post may contain affiliate links, and you can read our disclosure information here–

-I too started with cages, and tried them out in a variety of ways…none successful, I might add.
-I also tried:
+I started my trellis journey with cages purchased from the local home improvement store, and tried them out in a variety of ways…none were overly successful.

 - the “basket weave” method of trellising,

 - letting the tomatoes sprawl on a bed of straw,